moserboser/config-files/README.md

 The folder is set up to be used with [stow](https://github.com/aspiers/stow).
 If you want to apply the config files to your own machine it is however recommended to copy them manually.
-For the sway-wm config file you download the content of the folder `sway/.config/sway`.
-And place them in `~/.config/sway/`.
+For the sway-wm config file you could download the content of the folder `sway/.config/sway`.
+And place it in `~/.config/sway/`.

 ## Examples